Unmissable Things to Do in Guanajuato, Mexico

 One of the most extraordinary things to see in Guanajuato are its mummies.
 You may have thought that mummies were exclusive to the Egyptians but many Central and South American cultures used embalming as a way to preserve bodies.

-You definitely need a somewhat strong stomach to make your way through this small museum where you can still see the skin on the bodies, perfect teeth and even the deceased’s hair.
-There are also mummified children and even a foetus.
-Tickets cost $90 pesos.
+You need a somewhat strong stomach to make your way through this small museum where you can still see the skin on the bodies, perfect teeth, and even the deceased’s hair.
+There are also mummified children and even a fetus.

 A callejoneada is a typical, traditional, nightly attraction/tour from Guanajuato.
 They essentially entail a walk through Guanajuato’s alleyways at nighttime, accompanied by local actors and musicians in period costumes, singing and telling stories of the city.

-It’s a fun way to get to know Guanajuato’s culture, history and most significant places.
-These tours are part cultural tour, part performance and concert they are a great way to get to know the town and its culture.
+It’s a fun way to get to know Guanajuato’s culture, history, and most significant places.
+These tours are part cultural tours, part performances, and concerts they are a great way to get to know the town and its culture.

-It is worth noting that the tours happen only in Spanish, so if you don’t speak or understand Spanish you might miss out on a bit of the comedy and history.
+It is worth noting that most of the tours happen only in Spanish, so if you don’t speak or understand Spanish you might miss out on a bit of the comedy and history.

 Guanajuato is full of incredible little squares or plazas usually centred around a fountain.
 Here you’ll find many traditional, stone buildings, shaded areas with benches and a few trees.
 There are often many restaurants and bars where you can grab and drink and enjoy the local atmosphere.